 The Company will continue to balance its integrated capacities - cane availability, cane crushing, distillery and co-generation - that increases the utilization of byproducts.
-The Company believes that optimal returns are generated through the balance of various inter-linked capacities - adequate cane crushing capacity generating just the right economies to be equivalent to the downstream capacities or co-generation capacity.
+The Company believes that optimal returns are generated through the balance of various inter-linked capacities - adequate cane crushing capacity generating just the right economies to be equivalent to the downstream capacities commissioned for the manufacture of chemicals or co-generation capacity.
 The result is that the Company does not need to access additional resources (molasses or bagasse) from external providers, generating an attractive return on gross block.